 \section{Abstract}

 Websites use third-party ads and tracking services to deliver targeted ads and collect information about users that visit them.
-These services put users’ privacy at risk and that's why users’ demand to block these services is growing.
-Most of the blocking solutions rely on crowd-sourced filter lists that are built and maintained manually by a large community of users.
-In this work, we seek to simplify the update of these filter lists by automatic detection of hidden advertisements.
-Existing tracker detection approaches generally focus on each individual website's URL patterns, code structure and/or DOM structure of website.
-Our work differs from existing approaches by combining different websites through a large scale graph connecting all resource requests made over a large set of sites.
-This graph is thereafter used to train a machine learning model, through graph representation learning to detect ads and tracking resources.
-As our approach combines different sources of information, it is more robust toward evasion techniques that use obfuscation or change usage patterns.
-We evaluate our work over the Alexa top-10K websites, and find its accuracy to be 90.9\% also it can block new ads and tracking services which would necessitate to be blocked further crowd-sourced existing filter lists.
-Moreover, the approach followed in this paper sheds light on the ecosystem of third party tracking and advertising.
+These services put users' privacy at risk, and that is why users' demand for blocking these services is growing.
+Most of the blocking solutions rely on crowd-sourced filter lists manually maintained by a large community of users.
+In this work, we seek to simplify the update of these filter lists by combining different websites through a large-scale graph connecting all resource requests made over a large set of sites.
+The features of this graph are extracted and used to train a machine learning algorithm with the aim of detecting ads and tracking resources.
+As our approach combines different information sources, it is more robust toward evasion techniques that use obfuscation or changing the usage patterns.
+We evaluate our work over the Alexa top-10K websites and find its accuracy to be 96.1\% biased and 90.9\% unbiased with high precision and recall.
+It can also block new ads and tracking services, which would necessitate being blocked by further crowd-sourced existing filter lists.
+Moreover, the approach followed in this paper sheds light on the ecosystem of third-party tracking and advertising.